OwXiaoM/Calc_PSNR/README.md

 ```bash
 python psnr_only.py --task classical_sr --scale 4 --folder_gt  {benchmark_path}/benchmark/{benchmark_name}/HR --folder_sr {result_save_path}/results-{benchmark_name}
 ```
  **And I found that when calculting the metrics, it applys on image one by one, which is extremely slow, so I add a multi-process edition on the origin script, so we have psnr_multi.py.
-By tring, I found when process pool is 20, it is the fastest for 5 benchmark datasets of super-resolution.**
+By tring, I found when the largeur of process pool is 20, it is the fastest for 5 benchmark datasets of super-resolution.**
 ```bash
 python psnr_only.py --task classical_sr --scale 4 --folder_gt  {benchmark_path}/benchmark/{benchmark_name}/HR --folder_sr {result_save_path}/results-{benchmark_name}
 ```